How Foam is Graded and Classified

 What is High Resiliency Foam (HR FOAM) ?

 HR foam is the highest grade of poly foam available and weighs from 2.5 to 3 lbs per cubic foot.
 To qualify as HR foam it must have a support factor of 2.4 or higher.
 The support factor is important and gives the foam resilience which gives it springiness (rubberized foam).
-This unique quality is derived from it's exclusive chemical formula that contains a rubber compound and gives the foam a different cell structure than others poly foams.
+This unique quality is derived from it's exclusive chemical formula that contains a rubber compound and gives the foam a different cell structure than other polyurethane foams.

 This formulation makes the foam more durable in all ILD's and is suitable for use in any layer of a mattress including comfort layers.
 It's more expensive to produce than HD foam, and that's why will you rarely see soft HR foam used in the comfort layer of a mattress, except in those made by smaller manufacturers.
 Because of the lower profit margin most large manufacturers tend to use low density poly foams and convoluted foam instead in the comfort layers and sell it with an attached "story" in order to maximize profits!
 An example of such a story is the use of convoluted foam in a mattress.
 They claim it's superior, because it creates an air flow system, which make the mattress cooler....
 Just be careful before you buy into this type of marketing, and investigate the drawbacks of convoluted foam.